mrocklin/blog/_posts/work/2014-12-27-Towards-OOC.md

        [18, 19, 20]])
 {% endhighlight %}

-We now make a `dict` that uses this function to pull out all of the blocks
+We now make a function `getem` that makes a `dict` that uses this `ndget` function to pull out all of the blocks.
+This creates more `keys` in our dictionary, one for each block.
+We name each key by the key of the array followed by a block-index.

 *   `getem`: Given a large possibly out-of-core array and a blocksize, pull apart that array into many small blocks